nasim-aust/Calculator_normal_android/README.md

 # Calculator_normal_android
-A simple Calculator using Java language for Android Operating System
+A simple Calculator using Java language for Android Operating System using Android Studio.